chamilo/chamilo-munin/README.md

 As you can see, we gave slightly different names to the links than the scripts themselves, just to ensure the scripts are called with a "chamilo" prefix and are more easily identified in the logs.

+The get_connected_users script is built so as to allow to multiply the charts, for example checking for connected users in the last 5, 30 and 120 minutes.
+To do this, just make a copy of the script with "5" in the name to other scripts with the same name except for the 5 (both "munin" and "munin_proxy" scripts).
+The scripts will change depending on their name.

+For example:
+    $ cd /usr/local/share/chamilo-munin
+    $ cp get_connected_users_5_munin.php get_connected_users_30_munin.php
+    $ cp get_connected_users_5_munin_proxy.php get_connected_users_30_munin_proxy.php
+    $ cd /etc/munin/plugins/
+    $ ln -s /usr/local/share/chamilo-munin/get_connected_users_30_munin_proxy.php chamilo-connected-users-30

 ## Checking your setup ##